RagnarTheGreat/Serenity-Share/README.md

 - 🚀 Easy Deployment - Simple installation process on any PHP-enabled web host
 - 💬 Discord Notifications - Get real-time notifications in Discord when files are uploaded

+## Quick Start

+1. Download the files to your web server
+2. Edit `config.php` with your domain and settings
+3. Access `/admin.php` to manage your files
+4. Import `EDIT_BEFORE_LOADING.sxcu` into ShareX
+5. Start uploading!

 ## Requirements

 - PHP 7.4 or higher
+- MySQL 5.7+ or MariaDB 10.3+
+- Web server (Apache/Nginx)
+- Minimum 1GB RAM (2GB recommended)
+- DirectAdmin compatible (recommended)

 ## Installation